i-api/Console/README.md

     - for example: 1.0.1
 3. Go to https://jitpack.io/#i-api/Console
     - Click on "Get it"
-4. Import it into build.gradle.kts of the  "importer/consumer/user repo", not the "provider/dependency repo"
+4. In the "importer/consumer/user repo", not the "provider/dependency repo": Import the dependency into build.gradle.kts
 ```
+// build.gradle.kts
 repositories {
     mavenCentral()                              // Use Maven Central for resolving dependencies.
-    maven { url = uri("https://jitpack.io") }   // jitpack, allows github repos to be used as maven java dependencies.
+    maven { url = uri("https://jitpack.io") }   // CUSTOM EDIT: jitpack, allows github repos to be used as maven java dependencies.
 Not necessary in this "publish/export/provider/dependency repo".
 Keeping it here just because it allows access to a wide range of packages.
 It is used by the "importer/consumer/user repo", which ever repo you want to import dependencies into.
+}
+dependencies {
+    // Use JUnit Jupiter for testing.
+    testImplementation(libs.junit.jupiter)

+    testRuntimeOnly("org.junit.platform:junit-platform-launcher")

+    // This dependency is exported to consumers, that is to say found on their compile classpath.
+    api(libs.commons.math3)

+    // This dependency is used internally, and not exposed to consumers on their own compile classpath.
+    implementation(libs.guava)

+    // CUSTOM EDIT:
+    implementation("com.github.i-api:Console:1.0.11")    // implementation(files("libs/Console-1.0.11.jar")) // local import, run jar -tf jar tf ~/.m2/repository/com/github/i-api/Console/1.0.11/Console-1.0.11.jar to see import path
 }
 ```